 The top 7 benefits of a standardized workflow

-Simply put, with greater standardization, the easier it is to ensure continuity across business processes and outcomes.
+Simply put, with greater consistency, the easier it is to ensure longevity across business processes and outcomes.
 A standardized workflow also helps you lower risk and boost productivity.

 1. Increase productivity

 Standardizing a workflow means you eliminate many points throughout a process where workers would otherwise need to make a decision.
-When a workflow is standardized, everyone involved knows what to do and when to do it.
+Everyone involved knows what to do and when to do it.

 This reduces the chances of an individual straying from protocol or making a wrong decision, which could cause delays.